-Describing and Analyzing Your PWE Internship
+Presenting and Analyzing Your PWE Documents

-You certainly can use the podcast to describe and analyze your internship experience in any way that you find to be most effective and most appropriate, but I'm imagining that your oral presentation will focus on two or three major projects or activities that best represent the work you've done this semester, the kind of work done at the organization where you worked, and/or the kind of work done by people in the position you held.
-Provide detailed description and example-based analysis that discusses these projects in several ways:
+You certainly can use the poster to describe and analyze your internship experience in any way that you find to be most effective and most appropriate.
+I'm envisioning your posters, though, to showcase two or three documents that best represent the work you've done this semester, the kind of work done at the organization where you worked, and/or the kind of work done by people in the position you held.
+Accompanying each document, provide explanation and analysis that describes it in these kinds of ways: